SimonJPegg/mvn_scalafmt/README.md

 ## Usage

-Add the following snippet to your pom.
+Add the following snippet to your pom, and it will be invoked as part of your build during the selected lifecycle phase (default `validate`).

 Note: `version.scala.binary` refers to major releases of scala ie. 2.11, 2.12 or 2.13.
 mvn_scalafmt_2.11 will soon be deprecated and may not receive future releases